fbpx

 2. Ignore Tone and Context

-• Adjust your language and formality based on the nature of the relationship and the purpose of the communication.
+• Style and tone should depend on the quality of the relationship as well as the content of the message.

 3. Overuse of Exclamation Marks

-• Don’t use excessive exclamation marks, as it can come across as unprofessional or overly emotional.
+• Do not use more than necessary exclamation marks, which can come off as informal or even overly emotive.

-• Reserve exclamation marks for genuine expressions of excitement or urgency.
+• Use exclamation marks only when the contents call for excitement or urgency.

-• Don’t forward chain emails or irrelevant content to professional contacts.
+• Never forward chain emails or irrelevant content to professional contacts.

 5. Neglect Proofreading